smatechnologies/opcon-docs/docs/objects/defining-properties.md

 - Users can define Job Instance Properties from the [Job Instance Definition](../Files/UI/Enterprise-Manager/Job-Instance-Definition.md) frame in the **Enterprise Manager** online help.
 - From Schedule Build, users can define Schedule Instance properties when building a schedule.
 Properties will automatically be associated with the defined schedule when it builds.
-Refer to [Using Schedule Build](../Files/UI/Enterprise-Manager/Using-Schedule-Build.md)
+Refer to [Managing Schedules](../Files/UI/Enterprise-Manager/Managing-Schedules.md)
     .
 - From Daily Maintenance, users can define Job Instance properties when adding a job.
 Properties will automatically be associated with